dpantaz/AzNamingTool-TF/README.md

 managed_identity_name = ""
 ```

-The above variables are used for the dpeloyment of the Azure resources that will host the Azure Naming tool web application.
+The above variables are used for the deployment of the Azure resources that will host the Azure Naming tool web application.
 Make sure that you provide your own values to these variables.

 Deploy the Azure infrastructure using the typical Terraform flow `init/plan/apply`.
+Keep a note of the hostname, you will use it later to access the application

+----add screenshot---

 Download/clone the [CloudAdoptionFramework](https://github.com/microsoft/CloudAdoptionFramework) repo on your machine.